Parameter Values

 s17usp_requesttime_idDefaultValueATTRIBUTE2

-You can set the _NotNull value in the TARGET_WORKSHEET field to turn off the empty value in the list.
-In this case, you may not specify a default value if the first list item fits.
+You can set the _NotNull value in the TARGET_WORKSHEET field to disable empty values in the list.
+In this case, you may skip specifying a default value if the first list item is suitable.

 Also, note that JSON forms can return parameter values from the query.